ganeti/ganeti/man/gnt-cluster.rst

 string ('').

 The ``--ipolicy-...`` options are described in the **init** command.

+The ``--instance-communication-network`` enables instance communication by specifying the name of the Ganeti network that should be used for instance communication.
+If the supplied network does not exist, Ganeti will create a new network with the supplied name with the default parameters for instance communication.
+If the supplied network exists, Ganeti will check its parameters and warn about unusual configurations, but it will still use that network for instance communication.

 See **ganeti**\(7) for a description of ``--submit`` and other common options.